 3. Role of the Pakistan air force: http://kaiser-aeronaut.blogspot.com/2009/01/kargil-conflict-and-pakistan-air-force.html

-Given how long it takes most armies (not to speak of the Indian army) to learn from their mistakes DURING the course of a battle, the Indian commanders on the spot deserve some credit for belying stereotypes and actually thinking and adapting while the battle was on.
+Given how long it takes most armies to learn from their mistakes during the course of a battle, the Indian commanders on the spot deserve some credit for belying stereotypes and actually thinking and adapting while the battle was on.
 The British Indian army was a fine fighting force, but not one known for innovation and flexible thinking.
-Either India got lucky in a few officers on the spot, e.g. artillery commander Brigadier Lakhwinder Singh and GOC 8 mountain div General Puri (http://www.indiandefencereview.com/news/kargil-a-ringside-view/0/) or it really does have a better culture of officership than its mother army did.
+Either India got lucky in a few officers on the spot (e.g. artillery commander Brigadier Lakhwinder Singh and GOC 8 mountain div General Puri http://www.indiandefencereview.com/news/kargil-a-ringside-view/0/) or it really does have a better culture of officership than its mother army did.

 Anyway, take a moment to read the above reports and links for details, but the main point is that it was not even a “tactical success”.
 It was poorly planned and once the Indian army found its feet, leaving those men out on the peaks to die was hardly a sign of brilliant tactical execution.
-The basic TACTICAL assumptions that:
+The basic TACTICAL assumptions that proved wrong were:

-1. Heights, once occupied, could be held by small groups for at least the entire summer.
+1. The heights, once occupied, could be held by small groups for at least the entire summer.

-2. Those men could be resupplied with food and water and ammo for months using mountain trails and helicopters, under fire.
+2. Those men could be resupplied under fire for several months with food, water and ammunition, using mountain trails and helicopters.

-3. The Indian army was incapable of attacking from any direction except straight up the front slopes, where they would be cut down like “gajjar and mooli”.
+3. The Indian army was incapable of attacking from any direction except straight up the front slopes, where they would be cut down like grass.

 All these assumptions proved wrong.
 After some early charges that failed with heavy casualties (but also showed that Indian troops were perfectly capable of suicidal bravery of their own) the Indian army figured out how to use its artillery to great effect and went up near vertical slopes at night under cover of accurate artillery fire and recaptured crucial heights.
-They also managed to interdict most of the resupply effort, leaving freezing pakistani troops exposed on the heights without food or water.
+They also managed to interdict most of the resupply effort, leaving many freezing Pakistani troops exposed on the heights without food or water.
 There is no evidence that either Javed Hassan or Musharraf made any real effort to come up with new solutions once their original assumptions proved wrong.
-Musharraf seems to have focused mostly on making sure the blame could be put on Nawaz Sharif and that some sort of domestic (or intra-army) propaganda victory could be salvaged from the disaster.
+Musharraf seems to have focused mostly on making sure the blame could be pinned on Nawaz Sharif, and that some sort of domestic (or intra-army) propaganda victory could be salvaged from the disaster.

 The status quo is indeed in India’s favor by now.
-The critical period for India was early nineties.
-Once they got past that, they were never going to be kicked out by force….and by using Jihadis and then the regular army (in Kargil) and failing, Pakistan has already played all its cards.
+The critical period for India was the early nineties.
+Once they got past that, they were never going to be kicked out of Kashmir by force; and by using outside Jihadis and then the regular army and failing to dislodge them, Pakistan has already played all its cards.
 Another attempt could set the whole subcontinent aflame, but is not likely to change that outcome.

-Btw, dont miss General Shahid Aziz, who used to be Musharraf’s DGMO (director general military operations), CGS (chief of general staff) and then corps commander Lahore (and is now saying he repents siding with infidels against the Afghan Mujahideen; the timing of his decision to switch sides against the new Afghan regime remains in line with past GHQ strategic coups; see Afghan election coverage for details) has decided in his retirement to announce that kargil was a disaster caused by Musharraf.
+btw, General Shahid Aziz, who used to be Musharraf’s DGMO (director general military operations), CGS (chief of general staff) and then corps commander Lahore (and is now saying he repents siding with infidels against the Afghan Mujahideen; the timing of his decision to switch sides against the new Afghan regime remains in line with past GHQ strategic coups; see Afghan election coverage for details) has decided in his retirement to announce that kargil was a disaster caused by Musharraf.

-He is backing away a bit now that other army officers have accused him of washing the army’s dirty linen in public, but the damage was done.
+He did back away a bit after other army officers accused him of washing the army’s dirty linen in public, but the damage was done.